 - TSE 17*

-Note 1: Baader Planetarium's AstroSolar Safety Film and AstroSolar Photo Film, sold in the U.S. by Alpine Astronomical and Astro-Physics (see below), are not certified to meet the ISO 12312-2 international standard and are not designed to work as eclipse shades or handheld solar filters.
-Baader's AstroSolar Silver/Gold Film, on the other hand, does meet the transmission requirements of the ISO 12312-2 standard for filters for eyes-only direct viewing of the Sun, and that's the product we link to here.
+Note: Baader Planetarium's AstroSolar Safety Film and AstroSolar Photo Film, sold in the U.S. by Alpine Astronomical and Astro-Physics (see below), are not certified to meet the ISO 12312-2 international standard and are not designed to work as eclipse shades or handheld solar filters.
+Baader's AstroSolar Silver/Gold Film, on the other hand, does meet the transmittance requirements of the ISO 12312-2 standard for filters for eyes-only direct viewing of the everyday Sun, and that's the product we link to here.

-The following resellers offer eclipse glasses made by one or more of the companies listed above.
-If you buy from any of the following businesses, you know you are getting ISO-compliant safe solar viewers:
+The following companies and organizations sell eclipse glasses made by one or more of the manufacturers and importers listed above.
+We link to quite a few Australian resellers because they may have surplus viewers following the April 20, 2023, solar eclipse in that country.
+(Note that international shipping may be subject to delays and extra costs.)
+If you buy from any of the following businesses, you know you are getting safe solar viewers:

 - American Solar Eclipse Company